Remi-Coulom/joedb/doc/source/getting_started.rst

 Compilation
 -----------

 The source code of joedb is available from `GitHub <https://github.com/Remi-Coulom/joedb>`_.
-Joedb is written in portable C++11, and uses `cmake <https://cmake.org/>`_ for its build system.
+Joedb is written in portable C++11, and uses `CMake <https://cmake.org/>`__ for its build system.
 It should be reasonably portable to many platforms, but because it was developed there, `Ubuntu <https://www.ubuntu.com/>`_ is likely to be the easiest one to use.

 Linux, MacOS (and maybe other variations of Unix)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^